RPegoud/Hercules/README.md

 # `Hercules`: Neural Memory Augmentation for Large Language Models

+> [!NOTE]
+> Ryan Pegoud is the sole contributor to this repository, contributions made by Davide Paglieri correspond to commits made by Ryan from the UCL Centre for Artificial intelligence cluster.

 Source code for the MSc project **"Neural Memory Augmentation for Large Language Models"** by Ryan Pégoud at University College London.

 ## 🧠 Abstract